13TRIS/13TRIS/docs/Demo_README.md

 # Stop the Container

+Why would you ever stop this marvelous container?
+Oh to reboot your system ?
+Well if you want to destroy your `uptime` of 27 minutes, go ahead...
 Select the terminal in which the container is running and pres the following key combination:

 ```bash
 # Press this